What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 Happy Tail – This term is misleading because ‘happy tail’ is anything but happy.

-The term refers to the fact that your dog is always wagging its tail causing them to constantly hit objects like chairs, coffee tables and walls.
+The term refers to the fact that your dog is always wagging its tail causing them to constantly hit objects like chairs, coffee tables, and walls.

 The constant bashing exposes delicate nerves and is quite painful so veterinarian attention is required.

-In order to prevent infection, soothe the nerves, and allow the tail to heal, it is sometimes necessary to bandage the wounded area in addition to administering antibiotics and pain medicine.
+To prevent infection, soothe the nerves, and allow the tail to heal, it is sometimes necessary to bandage the wounded area in addition to administering antibiotics and pain medicine.

 In severe and chronic cases in which the wagging will not cease and the injury will not heal, surgical shortening of the tail is the best remedy.